FfEilistraee/lancer-briefings-thingy/src/assets/world/terms/elysion-9.md

 slug: elysion-9
 name: Elysion-9
 type: Term
-summary: A remote mining colony orbiting the ice giant Elysion.
+thumbnail: /icons/placeplanet.svg
+summary: A new found planet in the system of Phaethon.
+It is rich in minerals and has a breathable atmosphere.
  tooltipFacts:
-  - Region: Outer Rim
+  - Region: Phaethon
-  - Established: 4986u
+  - Established: 5007U
 ---
-Elysion-9 is a rocky moon colony used by [[Orpheus Extraction & Survey]] as a forward-operating base.
-The site houses ore refineries, modular hab domes, and the hangars that Director [[Vex]] oversees.
+Elysion-9 is a lush planet used by many companies as a forward-operating base.
+The site houses ore refineries.
+There is currently